bearfighting/schema-transformation-toolkit/docs/development/ir-boundaries.md

 - the JSON Schema generator can render from `Shape IR` alone or from `Shape IR + Constraint IR`

 This means the repository is no longer only discussing a future split.
-The split now exists, but routing and capability matching are still in a transitional state.
+The split now exists in code and is already part of runtime artifacts and route planning.

 ## Three IR Layers